driveconstructor/driveconstructor/README.md

 Note: everytime there are changes in `package.json`, you need to run this command again.

+If you want to run end-to-end tests you will also need to install [playwright](https://playwright.dev/) dependencies:

+    > npx playwright install

 Run the following command to start the application in the development mode:

     > npm run dev